brycekrause/nonogram-bruteforce/README.md

 # nonogrambruteforce
-Nonogram.org bruteforcer with python selenium
+Black and white nongram bruteforcer with python selenium